School Psychology Graduate Training Program

 Prospective Ph.D.
 Applicants in School Psychology

-I will be accepting a Ph.D. school psychology student for mentorship in the 2019-2020 academic year.
+I will be accepting a Ph.D. school psychology student for mentorship in the 2021-2022 academic year (applications are due December 1st, 2020).
 Applicants with an interest in school-based crisis prevention and intervention, bereavement, resilience, and international school psychology are especially encouraged to apply.
 Please feel free to contact me if you have any specific questions.

 If you want to find out more information about my research lab, I encourage you to visit the following website: http://hs.umt.edu/graylab